 I created all the content and chose how to organize it all for Formation’s new documentation portal (product knowledge base).
 I am currently working on API documentation with their engineering team, among other technical writing and editing projects.
-I am familiar with JSON-based APIs in particular.
+I am familiar with JSON-based REST APIs in particular.

 I wrote numerous informational (and procedural) knowledge base articles when building the internal IT self-help knowledge base for Iridium.
-(I can share the one linked above because it pertains to third-party software rather than anything proprietary.)
+(I can only share the one linked above because it pertains to third-party software rather than anything proprietary.)

 I had to create a feasibility report as part of an assignment for a class at Arizona State University (ASU).
 I had to imagine being part of a corporation reviewing options to shift part of their workforce to remote work and draw up a report based on that.